-9.2 Sanctions imposed for misstatements in the statement of account (section 31b of the Law on Political Parties)
+8.2 Sanctions imposed for misstatements in the statement of account (section 31b of the Law on Political Parties)

-If the audits conducted pursuant to section 23a of the Law on Political Parties (cf. no. 8 above) reveal misstatements in the statement of account and section 31c (1) sentence 2 does not apply (cf. no. 9.3 below), the party will be fined twice the misstated amount.
+If the audits conducted pursuant to section 23a of the Law on Political Parties (cf. no. 8 above) reveal misstatements in the statements of account, the party concerned will be fined twice the misstated amount.
 If such misstatements relate to the party's land and buildings or to investments in companies either in the statement of assets and liabilities or in the pertinent explanatory notes, the fine amounts to 10% of the undisclosed or misstated assets.
 Parties will not be subject to these legal consequences if they report the misstatements in writing to the President of the German Bundestag without delay before concrete evidence of these misstatements becomes known either publicly or to the President of the German Bundestag or as part of another procedure, and the party discloses and rectifies the misstated information fully (section 23b of the Law on Political Parties).

-9.3 Breaches of the duty to disclose large donations in the statement of account (section 31c (1) sentence 2 of the Law on Political Parties)
+8.3 Breaches of the duty to disclose large donations in the statement of account (section 31c (1) sentence 2 of the Law on Political Parties)

-If, in contravention of the duty of disclosure prescribed in section 25 (3) of the Law on Political Parties, a party fails to report in its statement of account donations and contributions by elected representatives exceeding a total of epsilon 10,000 in any one calendar year, also disclosing the name and address of the donor and the total amount of the donation, it will be fined twice the undisclosed amount.
+If, in contravention of the duty of disclosure prescribed in section 25 (3) of the Law on Political Parties, a party fails to report in its statement of account donations and contributions by elected representatives exceeding a total of €10,000 in any one calendar year, also disclosing the name and address of the donor and the total amount of the donation, it will be fined twice the undisclosed amount.

-A party will not be subject to these legal consequences if it reports its breach of disclosure requirements under the same conditions as mentioned under no. 9.2 above.
+A party will not be subject to these legal consequences if it reports its breach of disclosure requirements under the same conditions as mentioned under no. 8.2 above.